Q. Does HDMI support Closed Captioning?Close Captioning

 Q. What functionality was added to each version of HDMI?

-The following provides an overview of major functionality added to each version of HDMI:
+The following provides an overview of major functionality added to each version of the HDMI Specification:

 - Consumer Electronic Control (CEC) features and command sets and CEC compliance tests are now fully specified.